housepower/clickhouse_sinker/README.md

 - Uses Native ClickHouse client-server TCP protocol, with higher performance than HTTP.
 - Easy to use and deploy, you don't need write any hard code, just care about the configuration file
 - Support multiple parsers: fastjson(recommended), gjson, csv.
-- Support multiple Kafka client: sarama, kafka-go.
+- Support multiple Kafka client: kafka-go(recommended), sarama.
 - Support multiple sinker tasks, each runs on parallel.
 - Support multiply kafka and ClickHouse clusters.
 - Bulk insert (by config `bufferSize` and `flushInterval`).